opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 1. **Role name** - must be entered and be a new name.
 3. **Copy workflow from** - select an existing role.
 The respective [workflows](../../manage-work-packages/work-package-workflows) will be copied to the role to be created.
-4. **Permissions** for this role - you can specify the permissions per OpenProject module.
-Click the arrow next to the module name to expand or compress the permissions list.
+4. **Permissions** - you can grant permissions which define what the user can see and do in the project scope.

-Select the permissions which should apply for this role.

-> **Note:** If a module is not enabled in a project it is not shown to a user despite having a permission for it.

 ### Create a new global role

-Administrators can create new global role in **Administration** -> **Users and permissions -> Roles and permissions**.
+Administrators can create new global roles in **Administration** -> **Users and permissions -> Roles and permissions**.
 In the creation form check the box **Global Role**.
-This now shows the available global permissions which can be assigned to the new global role:
+The form now shows the available global permissions which can be assigned to the new global role:

 - [Create projects](../../getting-started/projects/#create-a-new-project)